BackThe Ashover Book

 The Polygon The Polygon: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page

-Original publication: c.
-1764
+Original publication: 1775

 There are no instructions to go with this tune.
+But Johnston has a dance with this title and the identical tune, with the following instructions:

 Spanish Dance Spanish Dance: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page

-Original publication: c.
-1764
+Original publication: 1775

 Interpretation: Colin Hume, 2011.